-Style Notes: One way to add layers to your look without feeling bulky is to invest in a knitted bib that you can layer under other jumpers or jackets.
+Style Notes: One way to add layers to your look without feeling bulky is to wear a knitted vest over your shirts and T-shirts.

 Style Notes: Layering a wool cardigan between your favourite top and blazer is a foolproof way to keep cosy.

 COS Oversize Blazers (£135)